the Saturday workshops

 What are the ten books like?
 What are they about?
 Do they tell us anything about the state of British poetry?
 What are the themes and threads that run through them?
 What conclusions (if any) can we draw, and do we want to?
 And who (not that prizes are the main thing; they really aren’t) do we think will win?

-This lively reading-&-discussion session is a great chance to get to grips with ten books of the year, including citizen, which has already won the Forward prize for Best Collection.
+This lively reading-&-discussion session is a great chance to get to grips with ten books of the year.
 Close readings, context and background info all mean you’ll come out with a good handle on the shortlist, whether you’re going to the big reading or not.
 (And if you are, this workshop will transform and deepen that experience.)
 It’s a really fun, intense day.

 You don’t have to buy anything, and it doesn’t matter if you’ve not read any of the books.
 There will be copies there to look at.